 Independently of its actual nature, dark energy would need to have a strong negative pressure to explain the observed acceleration of the expansion of the universe.
 According to general relativity, the pressure within a substance contributes to its gravitational attraction for other objects just as its mass density does.
 This happens because the physical quantity that causes matter to generate gravitational effects is the stress–energy tensor, which contains both the energy (or matter) density of a substance and its pressure.
 In the Friedmann–Lemaître–Robertson–Walker metric, it can be shown that a strong constant negative pressure (i.e., tension) in all the universe causes an acceleration in the expansion if the universe is already expanding, or a deceleration in contraction if the universe is already contracting.
 This accelerating expansion effect is sometimes labeled "gravitational repulsion".

 In standard cosmology, there are three components of the universe: matter, radiation, and dark energy.
-Matter is anything whose energy density scales with the inverse cube of the scale factor, i.e., ρ ∝ a−3, while radiation is anything which scales to the inverse fourth power of the scale factor (ρ ∝ a−4).
+This matter is anything whose energy density scales with the inverse cube of the scale factor, i.e., ρ ∝ a−3, while radiation is anything whose energy density scales to the inverse fourth power of the scale factor (ρ ∝ a−4).
 This can be understood intuitively: for an ordinary particle in a cube-shaped box, doubling the length of an edge of the box decreases the density (and hence energy density) by a factor of eight (23).
 For radiation, the decrease in energy density is greater, because an increase in spatial distance also causes a redshift.[24]

 The final component is dark energy: it is an intrinsic property of space and has a constant energy density, regardless of the dimensions of the volume under consideration (ρ ∝ a0).
 Thus, unlike ordinary matter, it is not diluted by the expansion of space.